KhyathiKancharla/CareerNavigator/README.md

-#Roadmap and onlinequiz
+# CareerNavigator
 ## Functions
-- if the student want to change his/her domain there is a roadmap of what skills are required and how to study
+- if the student want to change his/her domain there is a roadmap of what skills are required and how to study.
+- the student can attempt different types of quizes.
+- In the learner module the student can do a profile screening to know what job roles he can get with the skills he/she accquires.

 ### Admin
 - Create Admin account using command